matheuscscp/gke-metadata-server/README.md

 #### Verify the Helm Chart image

-For verifying the image of a given Helm Chart GitHub Release (tags `helm-v{helm_version}`), download the digest file `helm-digest.txt` attached to the Github Release and use it with `cosign`:
+For verifying the OCI Helm Chart of a given release, download the digest file `helm-digest.txt` attached to the Github Release and use it with `cosign`:

 ```bash
 cosign verify ghcr.io/matheuscscp/gke-metadata-server-helm@$(cat helm-digest.txt) \